drocheam/optrace/docs/source/usage/gui_automation.rst

 Picking Manually
 ________________________

 The function :meth:`TraceGUI.pick_ray <optrace.gui.trace_gui.TraceGUI.pick_ray>` highlights a full ray.
 An integer :python:`index` is required as to select a given ray.
 Only currently displayed rays are pickable, which are defined by :attr:`TraceGUI.ray_selection <optrace.gui.trace_gui.TraceGUI.ray_selection>`, see :ref:`usage_gui_selecting_rays`.
-So an :python:`index=50` means that the 50th :python:`True` value of :attr:`TraceGUI.ray_selection <optrace.gui.trace_gui.TraceGUI.ray_selection>` is picked.
+So an :python:`index=50` means that the 51th :python:`True` value
+of :attr:`TraceGUI.ray_selection <optrace.gui.trace_gui.TraceGUI.ray_selection>` is picked.

-Function :meth:`TraceGUI.pick_ray_section <optrace.gui.trace_gui.TraceGUI.pick_ray_section>` highlights a ray at a given intersection.
+Function :meth:`TraceGUI.pick_ray_section <optrace.gui.trace_gui.TraceGUI.pick_ray_section>`
+highlights a ray at a given intersection.
-The ray is highlighted, a crosshair is shown at the intersection position and a ray information text is shown inside the scene.
+The ray is highlighted, a crosshair is shown at the intersection position and a ray information text is displayed inside the scene.
-Compared to the previous function, an additional integer :python:`section` parameter is needed.
+Compared to the previous function, an additional integer :python:`section` parameter is required.
 An optional parameter :python:`detailed` defines if more detailed information should be shown.
-This would be equivalent to picking a section manually in the scene with the Shift key held.
+This is equivalent to picking a ray section manually with ``Shift + Click``.

+Call :meth:`TraceGUI.reset_picking <optrace.gui.trace_gui.TraceGUI.reset_picking>`
-To deactivate the ray highlighting, information text and cross hair, :meth:`TraceGUI.reset_picking <optrace.gui.trace_gui.TraceGUI.reset_picking>` needs to be called.
+to deactivate the ray highlighting, information text, and cross hair.

 Here is an example: